Rushcutters Bay Sewage Pumping Station

 The Rushcutters Bay Sewage Pumping Station is a heritage-listed sewerage pumping station located at Rushcutters Bay Park in the inner city Sydney suburb of Rushcutters Bay in the City of Sydney local government area of New South Wales, Australia.
 It was designed and built by the New South Wales Public Works Department from 1902 to 1904.
 It is also known as Sewage Pumping Station 18 and SPS 18.
-The property is owned by Sydney Water, an agency of the Government of New South Wales.
+The property is owned by Sydney Water.
 It was added to the New South Wales State Heritage Register on 18 November 1999.

 History

 Rushcutters' Bay

 Local William Thomas was granted 40 acre at the head of the bay in 1818 by Governor Macquarie, after one of his children was injured by Macquarie's carriage.
 Much of this land was reclaimed in 1878 to form a park.

 Rushcutters' Bay gets its name from the rushes that were cut from nearby swamps to thatch the early houses of the Sydney settlement.
 In the 19th century this process was called rush cutting at the bay.

 These major reed swamps were located near where White City tennis courts are today.
 This area of land has had a number of uses.
 After being drained and cleared the swamp land was replaced with extensive Chinese market gardens.
 Then, in 1913 the gardens were removed and the land transformed into an open air amusement park.
 In 1908 Sydney Stadium had been built on the corner of New South Head Road and Nield Avenue for the World Heavyweight title bout between Tommy Burns and Jack Johnson.
 This became known as the fight of the century and was won by Johnson, the first African-American world champion.
 The Beatles performed at Sydney Stadium in 1964.
 The stadium was demolished in 1970 to make way for the Eastern Suburbs railway line.

 White City Tennis courts were built in 1922 as the venue for the NSW Championships, now known as the Sydney International.
 It hosted this competition until moving to Homebush Bay ahead of the 2000 Sydney Olympic Games.

-Reg Bartley Oval is named after a Lord Mayor of Sydney, who served from 1943–44 and 1946-48.
+Reg Bartley Oval is named after a Lord Mayor of Sydney, who served from 1943–44 and 1946–48.